DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 ## Transform a Shape

-Certain shapes display a transform handle when selected.
+Certain shapes display a transformation handle when selected.
 Use this handle to transform the shape.

 ![Resize a Shape](../../images/diagram-transform-shape.gif)